AndyPicton/School_District_Analysis./README.md

 Replacing the 9th grade data had no affect on the school type.

 ## Summary:
-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Replacing the 9th grade Thomas High School reading and math scores with NaNs did not have a huge affect on the data set but here are four changes:
+1. Thomas High Schools average math school decreased by .067
+2. Thomas High Schools average reading school increased by .047
+3. % passing math and reading decreased by 26.36 and 27.65 respectably
+4. % overall passing decreased by 25.87